tymyrddin/blue/source/docs/active/design/roadmaps.md

 * OWASP Honeypot Project: The neighborhood watch of web security, crowd-sourcing attack patterns
 * Client Honeypots: The active hunters that go searching for trouble (when you're tired of waiting for trouble to find you)

-*Nothing ruins a hacker's day like realizing they've been attacking a carefully crafted decoy for three hours.*
+*Nothing ruins a hacker's day like realising they've been attacking a carefully crafted decoy for three hours.*

 ## Worm detection: Playing whack-a-mole with malware